Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

     > **NOTE:** Depending on how many files are in Nexus and how large those files are, the loader may take several minutes to complete.

-3. Check the results of the loader run.
+1. Check the results of the loader run.

     ```bash
-    ncn# cray fas loader describe {loaderRunID} --format json
+    ncn-mw# cray fas loader describe {loaderRunID} --format json
     ```

     > **NOTE:** `{loadRunID}` is the ID from step #2 above -- in that case `7b0ce40f-cd6d-4ff0-9b71-0f3c9686f5ce`.